Words & photos: Ollie Sungkar

 Walking further from the Kurashiki station led us to Kurashiki Bikan historical quarter, which is the main tourist attraction in the town.
 The quarter is beautifully situated along the narrow canal and surrounded with graceful domestic architecture and the Tsurugata hill as the background.

-As we walked further, our eyes were feasted on a stunning array of traditional Japanese style shops selling handicrafts, souvenirs and local snacks.
+As I walked further, my eyes were feasted on a stunning array of traditional Japanese style shops selling handicrafts, souvenirs and local snacks.
 The prices are not as high as those in other cities, but it’s considered pricey especially for many tourists from developing countries.

-It was in spring when we were there, so the climate was very favorable for such a heritage tour.
-As we kept walking around the block, we also notice some locals wearing traditional clothes as part of their daily routine.
+It was in spring when I was there, so the climate was very favorable for such a heritage tour.
+As I kept walking around the block, I also notice some locals wearing traditional clothes as part of their daily routine.

 Despite the town’s rich traditional roots, technology plays an important role in everyday’s life among the locals.
 It is not an unusual scene to see a public facility with automatic sliding doors, and the use of electronic toilet becomes necessity.